 The Sutton Jazz Festival was founded in 2001 thanks to the efforts of Stanley Lake and Vicki Tansey.
 By the second year of the Festival, Stanley Lake would become the sole artistic director and principal organizer.
 For the first three years, the Festival presented performances on five weekends in the winter at the Sutton Art Gallery.
 The idea was to give an opportunity to local musicians and musicians from Montreal to perform.
 Also, the Festival was trying to create and develop a jazz audience in Sutton.
 Seeing that the public was interested, the experience was repeated in the following years.

 Then, the Salle Alec and Gérard Pelletier opened its doors in 2005 and invited the Festival to present its concerts at the Salle.
-Thus, in 2005, the Festival began to present concerts on Fridays and Saturdays evenings during the glorious colors of autumn.
-This partnership between the Festival and the Salle lasted until 2020, when the pandemic forced the closure of theaters.
+Thus, in 2005, the Festival began to present concerts on Friday and Saturday evenings during the glorious colours of autumn.
+This partnership between the Festival and the Salle lasted until 2020, when the pandemic forced the closure of theatres.

 In 2008, the Festival officially became a non-profit organization dedicated to the development of jazz in the region.
 This allowed the Festival to apply for government grants and sponsorship programs ; with Heritage Canada, Brome-Missisquoi MRC, Town of Sutton and local companies.
 Thanks to those new sources of funding, the Festival was increasingly able to invite leading figures of the Montreal jazz scene as well as to continue its support of local jazz musicians.